What is CBD and where does it come from?

 Cannabis was outlawed in 1937 after the Mexican American war.
 Many new immigrants brought it with them to use medicinally and recreationally.
 However, they called it “marihuana”.
 Americans did not associate it with cannabis which was already in widespread use.
 It also became a convenient reason to deport immigrants.

-Although most states restrict the use of CBD products to certain medical conditions, manufacturers of CBD isolate (what we infuse into our products) are derived from industrial hemp, and therefore legal for anyone to use.
-A number of these manufacturers ship CBD products to all 50 states, which the federal government has so far not intervened in.
+Although most states restrict the use of CBD products to certain medical conditions, CBD isolate (what we infuse into our products) is derived from industrial hemp, with everything isolated out including THC, and therefore legal for anyone to use since the passage of the 2018 farm bill.

 These statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.

 Canyon Collection does not sell or distribute any products that are in violation of the United States Controlled Substances Act (US CSA).